HiveMQ Logo

 Authentication with Username and Password - MQTT Security Fundamentals

 Authentication is part of the transport and application level security in MQTT.
 With Transport Layer Security (TLS), the successful validation of a client certificate is used to authenticate the client to the server.
 On the application level, the MQTT protocol provides username and password for authentication.
 Different broker implementations exist in addition to these levels.
-This post gives you an overview of authentication in general and the authentication capabilities that are built into the MQTT protocol specifically.
-Next week, we look at different approaches that broker implementations take with authentication.
+This blog gives you an overview of authentication in general and the authentication capabilities that are built into the MQTT protocol specifically.
+In our next blog, we look at different approaches that broker implementations take with authentication.

 Authentication